shaunnicholas/WebTechnologiesLab/README.md

 # WebTechnologiesLab
 A basic simple HTML webpage with CSS elements
-A basic tour website about my hometown
+A basic tour website
+Basic servlets